 - Hollywood Tourette's: He joked that his deaf cousin also has Tourette's, and demonstrated it by randomly Flipping the Bird while signing.

 - "Just Joking" Justification: "Lord, I apologize" is one of his ways to assure his listeners that he is only joking.
-He often adds, "Be with the starvin' pygmies down in New Guinea.
+He often adds, "Be with the starvin' pygmies down there in New Guinea.
 Amen."

 - Non-Indicative Name: The character of Larry is rarely, if ever, portrayed as an actual cable guy anymore.
 In fact, his first starring role is in the film Larry the Cable Guy: Health Inspector.
 Is he a cable guy or a health inspector?